 Horror stories abound of people sustaining injuries from attempting to move heavy items incorrectly.
-In Malaysia, a brief survey of local chiropractors reveals that the most common injury area is the back, and most lifting injuries are due to lack of preparation.
-Here at TheLorry.com, we quite literally want you to be ‘well-adjusted’.
-While we recommend you hire professional movers when moving to a new house, there might be times when carrying heavy objects become unavoidable.
+In Singapore, a brief survey of local chiropractors reveals that the most common injury area in the back and most lifting injuries are due to a lack of preparation.
+Here at TheLorry, we quite literally want you to be ‘well-adjusted’.
+While we recommend you when moving to a new house, there might be times when carrying heavy objects become unavoidable.
 So here are three ways to safely do so.

 The Squatting Lift

 - Stand close to the load with the feet shoulders width apart.
-To increase balance, place on foot slightly in front of the other.
+To increase balance, place one foot slightly in front of the other.

 - Squat down, bending at the knees only.
 Do not bend at the waist.

 - Keeping your back straight (but not locked), tuck your chin in.

 - Firmly grasp the object with both hands.
 Make certain your grip is firm and that you are confident of sustaining it before executing the lift.

 - Tighten your stomach muscles and lift from your legs.
 Feel your leg muscles work to execute the lift rather than your upper body.